Procedures for Public Interest Disclosures

 - encourage and facilitate the making of disclosures by public officials in the Commonwealth public sector

-- ensure that public officials who make protected disclosures are supported and protected from adverse consequences relating to the making of a disclosure
+- ensure that public officials who make PIDs are supported and protected from adverse consequences relating to the making of a disclosure

-- ensure that disclosures are properly investigated and dealt with.
+- ensure that PIDs are properly investigated and dealt with.

 The PID Act and these procedures complement other notification, investigation and complaint handling schemes in the Commonwealth public sector.
 These include TEQSA's Fraud Control and Anti-Corruption Plan, TEQSA's procedures for determining breaches of the APS Code of Conduct and arrangements in TEQSA for dealing with HR issues between individual staff members.